Skip to main content

-datumctl uses OAuth 2.0 and OpenID Connect (OIDC) with the PKCE extension for secure authentication against Datum Cloud.
-This avoids the need to handle static API keys directly.
+datumctl uses OAuth 2.0 and OpenID Connect (OIDC) with PKCE for secure authentication.
+You do not need to manage API keys.

 • datumctl auth login